cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

 {{< /gsHighlight >}}

-In the previous example, get_input was used for filling in the http_web_server node's port property.
-If on deployment creation the webserver_port input is not specified, get_input will return the default value of the webserver_port input.
+In the example, get_input is used for supplying the http_web_server node's port property.
+If on deployment creation the webserver_port input is not specified, get_input returns the default value of the webserver_port input.

 # *get_property*

-`get_property` is used for referencing node properties within the blueprint. get_property can be used in node properties, outputs, and node/relationship operation inputs.
+`get_property` is used for referencing node properties within a blueprint. get_property can be used in node properties, outputs, and node/relationship operation inputs.
 The function is evaluated on deployment creation.

 ## Usage and Examples
 ### *get_property* in node properties and interface operation inputs: